K-Drama Time Machine: Lee Joon Gi & IU Heartbreakingly Realize Love In “Moon Lovers: Scarlet Heart Ryeo”

 Despite the big cast, I am glad to say that the actors portraying Goryeo princes put their hearts out in sufficing the roles given to them.

-It was a situation that might have killed the drama, but because the essential character motivations were clearly drawn, as a viewer I enjoyed that feeble and vulnerable facets of the production.
+It was a situation that might have weakened the drama, but because the essential character motivations were clearly drawn, as a viewer I enjoyed that feeble and vulnerable facets of the production.

 Moon Lovers: Scarlet Heart Ryeo touched the painstaking, unrequited love of a damaged prince to a woman who shared his pain without prejudice.

-It also sadly and yet beautifully expressed the betrayals of a dysfunctional Royal family who raised devious ways to claim the throne for them to use it in protecting the ones they love.
+It also sadly and yet beautifully expressed the betrayals of a dysfunctional Royal family raising devious ways to claim the throne for them to use it in protecting the ones they love.

 Emotionally Stirring Picture